 Honours: Available as an additional year (or part-time eqv) to students based on merit.

-Fees and charges: Visit the University of Newcastle website for current fee information.
+Fees and charges: Refer to University of Newcastle current fee information.

 Audition/portfolio and interview: As well as submitting a UAC application and meeting the University's minimum academic entry requirement, applicants are required to apply directly to the University for an audition and interview.
-Depending on your specialisation you will either perform on an instrument or present a portfolio of material (such as audio recordings, musical scores, music research) demonstrating your interest and experience in the areas you have chosen.

 Applicants must undertake all components of the audition process and meet the University minimum academic entry requirement in order to be considered for an offer.
 If you do not undertake the audition/interview, you will not be eligible for an offer.